Risks Underpin Falling Chinese Firm Stocks | ExBulletin

 Increased competition generally leads to lower prices, better service and increased economic growth.
 But for sole proprietorships, shareholders fear that competition will squeeze profit margins and require more spending on product development, marketing and other activities.

-Investors also fear that the crackdown is a signal that the Xis government wants to control companies more tightly, possibly limiting their growth potential.
+Investors also fear the crackdown is a signal that Xi’s government wants to control companies more tightly, possibly limiting their growth potential.

 WHAT ARE THE TARGETED COMPANIES?